 Frequently Asked Questions

 Yes, absolutely.
+I am in Witbank, so if you are in the area, we could arrange for collection.
 Just click on “collect” at checkout, then you won’t be charged shipping fees.
 As soon as I have the order ready, I will contact you to schedule a time for collection that is convenient for you.
 We can arrange collection in Pretoria or Witbank.

 I have made every effort to display colours as accurately as possible of all the works displayed on this site.
 The actual colours you see will depend on your computer monitor and therefore I cannot guarantee that the display of colour will be 100% on your side.